spacetelescope/jdaviz/docs/specviz/displaying.rst

+.. _specviz-displaying:

 ******************
 Displaying Spectra
 ******************

-Because of its use of ``glue`` as the underlying data-handling layer and its applicability in several different contexts, Specviz takes a modular approach to displaying data that has been loaded.
+Because of its use of `glue <https://glueviz.org/>`_ as the underlying data-handling layer and its applicability in several different contexts, Specviz takes a modular approach to displaying data that has been loaded.
 This section describes how to affect how your spectra are being shown.